 He promises that I can turn away, seek forgiveness, and move on.
 Because he will never again remember (my) sins.
 (Hebrews 8:12b) I needn’t hold on to my guilt until it festers into shame.
 I can stop the endless loop of one step forward and two steps back.
 Of trial and error, error, error.

-Satisfied for how long?
-How much knowledge, how much faith will satisfy?
-The answer in this broken world is always just a little bit more.
+Satisfied sounds good.
+But for how long?
+How much knowledge, how much faith will it take to satisfy?
+The answer, in this broken world, is always just a little bit more.
 A little bit more certainty, a little bit more assurance.
 Just one more miracle, Lord.

 Enter God’s faithfulness.

 When I fail to seek God’s wisdom and I blindly convince myself that I know the right direction to take, (even though I’ve passed that same pine tree with the broken branch three times now), God remains.
 When I grow weary and realize that I will never be patient / loving / forgiving enough with the people in my life, God endures.
-In my following and in my wandering, in my fullness and in my emptiness, I am still enough for Him.
-He will still correct me but he will not give up on me.
+In my following and in my wandering, in my fullness and in my emptiness, I, as his child, am still enough for Him.
+Yes, he will correct me but he will not give up on me.

 Too often, I have confused my brokenness with my enoughness.